bll123/di/README.txt

 - done: finish the api, there's still a couple of routines to write
 - done: linux tirpc library (nfs quotas)
 - done: get installation working
+- started: wiki documentation for the api
 - get all the basics working
-- wiki documentation for the api
 - make the beta available to download
 - work on the test suite
 - get basic di working on all platforms I have access to.